knowfoot/fractal_cosmo/readme.md

 The code will generate:

-- `output.txt`: Contains all numerical results, tables, and figures presented in the paper.
+- `output.txt`: Contains all numerical results, tables in the paper.

 ---